Variance of the volume of random real algebraic submanifolds II: Random real algebraic submanifolds

 \section{Random real algebraic submanifolds}

 In this section, we introduce the main objects we will be studying throughout this paper.
-We first recall some basic definitions in Section~\ref{subsec random vectors}.
-In Section~\ref{subsec general setting}, we introduce our geometric framework.
-In Section~\ref{subsec random real algebraic submanifolds}, we describe our model of random real algebraic submanifolds.
-Finally, we relate these random submanifolds to Bergman kernels in Section~\ref{subsec correlation kernel}.
+We first recall some basic definitions in Sect.~\ref{subsec random vectors}.
+In Sect.~\ref{subsec general setting}, we introduce our geometric framework.
+In Sect.~\ref{subsec random real algebraic submanifolds}, we describe our model of random real algebraic submanifolds.
+Finally, we relate these random submanifolds to Bergman kernels in Sect.~\ref{subsec correlation kernel}.